agile-ts/agile/CONTRIBUTING.md

-# Contributing to AgileTs
+# 👨‍💻 Contributing to AgileTs
-We are open to, and grateful for, any contribution made by the community.
+We are open and grateful for any contribution made by the community.
-If you're interested in contributing to AgileTs, this document might make the process for you more clear.
+If you're interested in contributing to AgileTs, this document might make the process for you easier.

 The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open source project.